panos944/users-app/README.md

 ## 📁 Project Structure

-- users-app/
-    - tests/ # Unit tests
-        - user.test.js
-    - controllers/ # Logic for routes
-        - auth.controller.js
-        - user.controller.js
-        - user.product.controller.js
-    - files/ # Static HTML files
-        - auth/
-            - login.html
-        - user/
-            - index.html
-    - logger/ # Custom logging
-        - logger.js
-    - middlewares/ # Middleware functions
-        - auth.middleware.js
-    - models/ # Mongoose schemas
-        - product.model.js
-        - user.model.js
-    - routes/ # API route handlers
-        - auth.routes.js
-        - user.routes.js
-        - user.products.routes.js
-    - services/ # Business logic (if any)
-    - app.js # Entry point
-    - package.json
-    - README.md
-    - .env # Environment variables
+"""
+You are absolutely right!
+My apologies.
+When I suggested wrapping the file structure in a single code block, I was aiming for exact preservation of your manual formatting, but GitHub's Markdown renderer can be particular about line breaks within such blocks, especially if it interprets them as a single line of text if not properly delimited.

+The issue you're seeing, where lines appear "one next to the other rather than one below the other," is almost always due to Markdown interpreting what you intend as a new line as just a continuation of the same line of text.

+For the "Project Structure" section, the best way to ensure each path and comment appears on its own line, maintaining the visual hierarchy you've set up, is to use a plain text block or simply ensure each line truly ends with a newline character that Markdown respects.

+Let's try these two improved approaches for the "Project Structure" section:

+Option 1: Using a Simple Code Block (Ensuring Newlines) This is the most common way to display file trees.
+The key is that each line in your source file must have a true newline character, and the triple backticks `` will preserve exactly what's inside.

+Markdown

+## 📁 Project Structure

+"""
+users-app/
+├── tests/ # Unit tests
+│   └── user.test.js
+├── controllers/ # Logic for routes
+│   ├── auth.controller.js
+│   ├── user.controller.js
+│   └── user.product.controller.js
+├── files/ # Static HTML files
+│   ├── auth/
+│   │   └── login.html
+│   └── user/
+│       └── index.html
+├── logger/ # Custom logging
+│   └── logger.js
+├── middlewares/ # Middleware functions
+│   └── auth.middleware.js
+├── models/ # Mongoose schemas
+│   ├── product.model.js
+│   └── user.model.js
+├── routes/ # API route handlers
+│   ├── auth.routes.js
+│   ├── user.routes.js
+│   └── user.products.routes.js
+├── services/ # Business logic (if any)
+├── app.js # Entry point
+├── package.json
+├── README.md
+└── .env # Environment variables
+"""

 ---